opentx/opentx/radio/sdcard/taranis/SCRIPTS/MIXES/readme.txt

-This directory is for lua mixer scripts
+This directory is for lua mixer scripts.